rschneid1/EC500ProjectVoteTracker/README.md

 Has a queue to create threads to handle API calls

 ## Backend
-TBD - Probably going to be implemented in Flask
+Implemented in Flask with mongo used for databasing

 ## Setup
 1. Setup a Python Environment
 2. Download the dependencies.txt file
 3. Run "python -m pip install -r dependencies.txt"
-4. Then you can run the application using: "python app.py"
+4. To run the application, make sure you start up at instance of mongo and the backend.
+Then just run "python3 App.py" in your virtual environment.

 ## Log: